johngrandson/code-horizon-monorepo/lib/petal_pro_api/README.md

       assert json_response(conn, 403)
     end

-    test "admin can list organisations for other user", %{
+    test "admin can list organizations for other user", %{
       conn: conn,
       admin_user: admin_user,
       other_user: other_user